Calcium Supplements: Can They Transform Your Health? Find Out Now!

 1. Calcium Overload

-Overdosing on calcium supplements can lead to hypercalcemia, which can produce symptoms like constipation, nausea, and cardiac arrhythmias.
+Overdosing on calcium tablets can lead to hypercalcemia, which can produce symptoms like constipation, nausea, and cardiac arrhythmias.
 Depending on their age, adults should consume no more than 2500 mg or 2000 mg.

 2. Kidney Stones